zeveck/snakez/README.md

 ## 🎯 How to Play

-1. **Start the Game** - Click "Slither In" or press Enter on the title screen
+1. **Start the Game** - Click "Start" or press Enter on the title screen
+2. **Audio Controls** - Click the speaker icon (lower left) to toggle audio; right-click for volume controls
-2. **Survive the Waves** - Defeat all frogs to progress to the next wave
+3. **Survive the Waves** - Defeat all frogs to progress to the next wave
-3. **Build Combos** - Attack enemies in quick succession to multiply your score
+4. **Build Combos** - Attack enemies in quick succession to multiply your score
-4. **Use the Environment** - Jump on lily pads to avoid the water and gain tactical advantage
+5. **Use the Environment** - Jump on lily pads to avoid the water and gain tactical advantage
-5. **Coordinate Attacks** - Work with your partner to overwhelm enemy groups
+6. **Coordinate Attacks** - Work with your partner to overwhelm enemy groups
-6. **Watch Your Health** - Avoid frog attacks and use invulnerability frames wisely
+7. **Watch Your Health** - Avoid frog attacks and use invulnerability frames wisely

 ## 🏆 Scoring System